electron/electronjs.org-old/data/blog/new-website.md

 And so "Electron" was born.
 In early 2016, GitHub assembled a new team to focus specifically on Electron development and maintenance, apart from Atom.
-In the time since, Electron has been adopted by thousands of app developers, and is now depenended on by many large companies, many of which have Electron teams of their own.
+In the time since, Electron has been adopted by thousands of app developers, and is now depended on by many large companies, many of which have Electron teams of their own.

 Supporting GitHub's Electron projects like Atom and [GitHub Desktop] is still a